sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 Commit with messages following [Conventional Commits](https://www.conventionalcommits.org/) & corresponding to [SemVer](https://semver.org/).
 Keep the history clean with one single commit per feature.
+**Note** How you commit while working is not important as long as you clean up before creating a merge request.
 **Note** Package versions will be bumped based on commit types and commit messages will end up in the changelog.

 #### Tips